ericzrinsky/discogs/case_study.md

 Take the steps below to import each of the files into **SQLiteStudio** for use in the database.

-1. Double-click the "Record Collection" database in the "Databases" panel
+1. Double-click the "Record Collection" database in the "Databases" panel.
-2. Click "Tables" under "Record Collection" to highlight it
+2. Click "Tables" under "Record Collection" to highlight it.
 3. Click **Tools** —> **Import** in the navbar.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i32.png "Import Table")